11/6/2024

 spk01

 Hi, everyone.
 Thanks for taking our questions and congrats on the quarter.
 One question from us on manufacturing.
-Given the 300% -over-quarter growth of Elevated Sales ex-US and potential further acceleration with upcoming approvals in Europe and Japan, can you comment on your manufacturing capacity to meet this high level of demand?
-And a follow-up on the same topic, can you clarify whether the suspension manufacturing will be only with thermo-fizzes or there is optionality to do that with Catalan as well?
+Given the 300% quarter-over-quarter growth of Elevity Sales ex-US and potential further acceleration with upcoming approvals in Europe and Japan, can you comment on your manufacturing capacity to meet this high level of demand?
+And to follow up on this same topic, can you clarify whether the suspension manufacturing will be only with thermal features or there is optionality to do that with Catalan as well.
 Thank you.

 speaker